jonahbeckford/dk/docs/SPECIFICATION.md

 ### Lua Specification

+The overall design goal is to maintain conventional Lua behavior as much as possible.
+The end user, to the extent possible, should be able to use their favorite Lua IDEs to edit their Lua build scripts.

+---

 The build system uses Lua 2.5 for its syntax (no `for` loops) and its data model (no metatables), but uses functions available from Lua 5.1+ (ex. `require`).

 > Historical note: Lua 2.5 was published in 1996 and lacks several features of modern-day Lua: `for` loops, metaprogramming for metatables, and coroutines.
 However, rules are a form of configuration, and a full programming language makes hermetic, bounded-time builds difficult or impossible.
 So even if a future specification uses a later Lua version, several features will be disabled.